grafana/tempo/docs/tempo/website/configuration/multitenancy.md

 ```

 ### Grafana 7.4.x
 - Configure the Tempo datasource in Grafana to pass the tenant as a bearer token.
-Yes, this is weird.
-It works b/c it is the only header that Jaeger can be configured to pass to its GRPC plugin.
+This is necessary because it is the only header that Jaeger can be configured to pass to its GRPC plugin.
 ```
 - name: Tempo-Multitenant
   jsonData: